Hermitian Yang-Mills connections on pullback bundles: Slope stability and adiabatic classes

-Note that the flatness of $(X,H) \to (B, L)$ implies that the volume is the same for every fibre. \end{proof} We introduce now a comparison notion for {\it adiabatic slopes}: \begin{definition} Let $\cE$ and $\cE'$ be two coherent torsion-free sheaves on $X$.
-We will say that the adiabatic slope of $\cE$ is greater (resp. strictly greater) than the adiabatic slope of $\cE'$ (with respect to $L_k$), denoted $\mu_\infty(\cE)\geq \mu_\infty(\cE')$ (resp. $\mu_\infty(\cE)>\mu_\infty(\cE')$), if the leading order in the $k$-expansion of $\mu_k(\cE)-\mu_k(\cE')$ is positive (resp. strictly positive).
-If $\mu_k(\cE)=\mu_k(\cE')$ for all $k$, that we denote $\mu_\infty(\cE)=\mu_\infty(\cE')$, we will say that the adiabatic slopes are equal. \end{definition} \begin{remark} In definition \ref{def:adiabaticcomparison}, when $\cE$ is pulled back from $B$, we will use the notation $\mu_\infty(\cE)$ to refer to its adiabatic slope.
+\begin{remark} In Definition \ref{def:adiabaticcomparison}, when $\cE$ is pulled back from $B$, we will use the notation $\mu_\infty(\cE)$ to refer to its adiabatic slope.
 In this case, following the proof of Lemma \ref{lem:slopeexpansion}, $\mu_\infty(\cE)$ only depends on intersection numbers computed on $B$. \end{remark} We finish this section with some results that will turn useful when considering pullbacks of semistable sheaves.
 The proof of the following follows from the additivity of the first Chern class: \begin{lemma} For any subsheaf $\cF \subseteq \cE$ and for any $k$:

 Equivalently, for all $i$, we have

 \end{lemma} As a corollary, one obtains \begin{corollary} Consider an extension of torsion-free coherent sheaves on $B$:

 Then the following statements are equivalent: \begin{enumerate} \item[i)] $\mu_k(\cF)\leq \mu_k(\cE)$, \item[ii)] $\mu_k(\cF)\leq \mu_k(\cG)$, \item[iii)] $\mu_k(\cE)\leq \mu_k(\cG)$. \end{enumerate} The same equivalences hold when replacing $\mu_k$ by any $\nu_i$ or by $\mu_\infty$, and for equalities and strict inequalities as well. \end{corollary}